 - Whether or not the candidate is at the appropriate professional level for the job.
 For example, if the applicant is asking for an annual salary of $150,000, but you’ve only budgeted $80,000, then they may be too senior for the position.

-Second, it helps you get a feel for their personality and ability to keep their emotions in check.
-For example, if the candidate is respectful of their current employer and avoids personal attacks, it shows maturity and professionalism.
+Second, it can help you get a feel for the candidate’s personality and ability to keep their emotions in check.
+If the candidate is respectful of their current employer and avoids personal attacks, it shows maturity and professionalism.

-Most of the time, candidates need to give their clients at least a two-week notice before they can begin a new job.
+Candidates will often need to give their current employers at least two weeks’ notice before they can begin a new job.
 However, if someone is in a contract position, needs to relocate or has other conflicts, they may require additional time.
-You’ll have to decide whether you’re willing to be flexible on a start date for the right candidate or if you need someone available immediately.
+You’ll have to decide whether you’re willing to be flexible on a start date for the right candidate or if you need someone to start immediately.

 A phone screening is a critical part of the hiring process because it helps you identify which applicants stand out as the best fit for the company and the position.
 By using these phone interview questions, you can gather the information you need to decide which applicants you should move on to the next round and begin scheduling face-to-face interviews.

 - Try to listen more than you speak.
-While you should share details about the position and company, you want to give the candidate plenty of time to talk.
+While you should share details about the position and company, make sure you give the candidate plenty of time to talk.

 - Listen closely for any red flags.
-Potential issues include the candidate speaking negatively about a former employer, getting distracted, focusing too much on money and having no basic knowledge of the job description.
+Potential warning signs include the candidate speaking negatively about a former employer, getting distracted, focusing too much on money, a lack of enthusiasm and having no basic knowledge of the job description or company

 - Stay focused on the interview.
 While you might occasionally become sidetracked while talking to the candidate, you always want to bring the conversation back to the job.

-- How many questions should be in a phone screen interview?
-The maximum number of questions you should ask in a phone screening is 10.
+How many questions should be in a phone screen interview?